-Themes introduced here not only intertwine with teaching and practical exercises in the two concurrent first year core modules (for instance the training in research design, statistical methods, and data analysis carried out here will be drawn upon in Understanding the Contemporaries' study of social and historical changes in local communities) but also recur throughout the rest of the programme.
-The cross-disciplinary debates – and communications – opened in this module will be revisited, and nuanced, over the following three years.
+Themes introduced here not only intertwine with teaching and practical exercises in the two concurrent first year core modules but also recur throughout the rest of the programme.
+The cross-disciplinary debates – and communications – opened in this module will be revisited and nuanced over the following three years.

 Method of assessment

 * Mixed Methods Research Proposal, 1000 words (15%)